bcowgill/perljs/README.md

 Look at how lodash builds its library everything combined into one library yet also functions can be imported singly.
 Remove istanbul package

+## Internal Notes

+Branches for converting nyc coverage html/css to a dark theme: nyc-15.1.0-coverage-css nyc-15.1.0-coverage-css-dark

+This was before installing stylelint and so there are a number or style lint violations.
+Consider submitting the changes/pull request to nyc/istanbul

 ## Release History

 * 0.1.0 Initial release q qq qw x - go forth and perlize